 - Smoking and drinking

 - Diseases such as Diabetes, HIV, Parkinson’s, or Periodontitis

 Why should you never ignore its symptoms?

-- Dry mouth may as well give you an everlasting bad breath.
+- A dry mouth may as well give you everlasting bad breath.

 - An inadequate amount of saliva causes the skin in and around your mouth to dry as well as tight.
 Your lips can crack.
 Sores can grow at the corners of your mouth.
 It may become problematic while you swallow and talk.

 - Dry mouth hampers your taste buds.
 You can experience salty, metallic, or other kinds of tastes in your mouth while eating.
 The tongue may turn rough and dry.

 - Saliva even helps ease your digestion.
 Saliva also helps to break down food particles into simpler forms.
 When you swallow the food, you may face difficulties, as they are not broken down properly.